-- Individual (per-bedroom) lease: Each tenant in the same dwelling is separately responsible for following their own lease and will not be responsible for unpaid rent or lease violations of other occupants.
+- Individual (per-bedroom) lease: Each tenant in the same dwelling is separately responsible for following their own lease and will not be liable for unpaid rent or lease violations of other occupants.

-- Oral lease: If the length of the lease is for a year or less, it doesn’t have to be in writing.
-Keep in mind that it can be difficult resolve disputes with your landlord without a written agreement that spells out who is responsible for what.
+- Oral lease: If the lease length is for a year or less, it doesn’t have to be in writing.
+Remember that resolving disputes with your landlord can be difficult without a written agreement that spells out who is responsible for what.
 Sometimes you can combine multiple writings (like email) to prove a lease.
-Keep copies of email and other communication with your landlord in case you need it later.
+Keep copies of emails and other communication with your landlord if you need them later.

-- No lease: If there is no lease, or your lease has expired, the lease term is month-to month (or however often you pay the rent) unless your original lease states otherwise.
-If you are renting month-to-month, either you or your landlord can terminate or change the lease with 30 days’ notice.
+- No lease: If there is no lease, or your lease has expired, the lease term is month-to-month (or however often you pay the rent) unless your original lease states otherwise.
+If you rent month-to-month, you or your landlord can terminate or change the lease with 30 days’ notice.

 - Trespassing: The police won’t arrest a tenant for trespassing because it’s a civil matter that must be resolved in eviction court.
 The police can arrest a guest if that person has no legal right to be there.
 Most police officers avoid taking sides in roommate situations and prefer that the parties take action in court.